Constructive-Codes/CPro1/CPro1/README.md

   - If fullresults*.pkl is present, set **"full_dev_set": False**.
 At this point, it will only run the NUM_FINAL candidates on the OPEN_INSTANCES.
 - It can also be useful to restart from a *.pkl checkpoint after e.g. changing configuration.
 For example, to run on different OPEN_INSTANCES, set everything up to and including "full_dev_set" to False, configure your desired OPEN_INSTANCES, and restart.
 - When restarting:
-  - Use a new log file so you don't lose the old ones - e.g. `python orch.py > log2 2> errlog2 &`
+  - Use a new log file so you don't lose the old ones - e.g. `python3 orch.py > log2 2> errlog2 &`
   - The prog\*X.c and tmpdirprog\*X from the original run will be overwritten, so make a copy of these somewhere if you want to keep them.

 ## More configuration options